TheAlexDev23/japm-official-packages/docs/CREATING.md

 - files: an array of objects each representing a file that is needed to install or build the package:
 	- URL: this field shows from where the package would be downloaded
 	- file name: relative directory (to the installation folder) of the file that would be downoaded from URL.
+- pre or post isntall: commands that will be ran before and after package install use this to setup install configuration and cleanup.
 - install: array of string representing commands to install the package
 - remove: same as install but for removal

 ### Limitations
 - Install/remove commands cannot reach over **5000** characters in total.
 Consider using a script downloaded as a file if this is an issue for you.
+- Install or remove instructions can't under no circumstance contain a semicolon, due to the way JAPM manages lists.
+- If at least 1 field is not present the package is considered corrupted.
+If you don't have the need for some fields (ex. post install) just leave them empty but still define them in your .josn file.

 ### Variables that can be used